schriner/miniCompEval/README.md

     meval [-o <output_file>] <inputfile>.java
     ```
 Functionality is tested for the files contained within: [`test/Interpreter`](test/Interpreter)
-* class method calls, recursion, and arrays are supported
+* class method calls, variables, recursion with arguments, and single dimensional arrays are supported
 * class variable delarations and keyword `extends` are unimplemented.

 ### mjavac: Compiler to ARM 32 bit assembly